angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 _Natural_ _Storm_, simply casting 9-10 spells in one turn without the use of an engine, is not as difficult as it may seem.
-If you draw for turn and have 8 cards in hand, all spells, plus a Tendrils of Agony that you Wish for, you can already hit your opponent for 18, which in many cases is enough on it's own.
+If you draw for turn and have 8 cards in hand, all spells, plus a Tendrils of Agony that you Wish for, you can already hit your opponent for 18, which in many cases is enough on its own.

 It's clear that to achieve something like this will require a lot of mana.
 Lucky for you, your best spells for building _Storm_ also produce mana.
 Rituals, LEDs